lks50/Audio-Narrative/jaam-short-story.md

 giving plenty of fruits.

-A peach and a pineapple appeared, and a hungry foxed watched from a distance.
+A peach and a pineapple appeared, and a hungry fox watched from a distance.

+He was waiting for his chance.